Sven-I-Am/typescript-solid/README.md

 - Install Parcel :heavy_check_mark:
 - Read [this article about typescript for Javascript Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) :heavy_check_mark:
 - The SOLID principles:
-  - S: complete exercise 0.S to learn about the Single Responsibility Principle
+  - S: complete exercise 0.S to learn about the Single Responsibility Principle :heavy_check_mark:
-  - O: complete exercise 1.O to learn about the Open-Closed Principle
+  - O: complete exercise 1.O to learn about the Open-Closed Principle :heavy_check_mark:
   - L: complete exercise 2.L to learn about the Liskov Substitution Principle
   - I: complete exercise 3.I to learn about the Interface Segregation Principle
   - D: complete exercise 4.D to learn about the Dependency Inversion Principle